Brady Bunch

 Infinitesimal Inventory

 After record for sale housing inventory lows in 2020, 2021, and 2022, 2023 started off weakly.
 In January through April 2023, for sale inventories were slightly above the record lows set in 2022.
-However, from May through August inventories set…
+However, from May through August inventories set all-time lows, and by wide margins, making it likely monthly records will keep being set…

 Read More